Getlabs, an at-home medical labs company, launches with a $3 million raise – TechCrunch

 “Seventy percent of all medical decisions are based on lab results, yet 30% of patients are non-compliant and skip their lab orders,” Getlabs said in a statement.
 For many, getting their labs drawn is just one more tedious step in getting the care they need.

-With Getlabs, once a phlebotomist draws your blood, it can get processed in any lab of your choice, though the company has partnerships with Labcorp and Quest Diagnostics.
+With Getlabs, once a phlebotomist draws your blood, it can get processed in any lab of your choice, though the company already uses Labcorp and Quest Diagnostics.

 The company charges for drawing the labs, but insurance pays for the blood work to be processed, as it normally would.
 To get your blood drawn at home, Getlabs charges the patient between $29-$49, and it’s based on when you want them to come to you.